buun1030/database-design/README.md

 ### “Flat-File” Design

-sometimes known as the “throw-everything-into-one-big-table” design
+Sometimes known as the “throw-everything-into-one-big-table” design

 ### Spreadsheet Design